The money doesn’t actually acquire a bad odor.

 In 2004, the president of the United Arab Emirates made a $2.5 million donation to Harvard University’s Divinity School.
 There was a student uproar over the UAE’s human rights abuses and its anti-Semitic and anti-democratic affiliations.
 Harvard returned the money.
 But Columbia University accepted millions in donations from the UAE, as did Georgetown University.
 However, Georgetown made a different choice about a contribution from Libya.

-Other major educational institutions faced similar dilemmas.
+Other major educational institutions have faced similar dilemmas.
 Dartmouth University, for instance, was offered but turned down money from Playboy magazine.
 And Yale University refused a $20 million contribution from a donor whose goal was to reinforce the primacy of Western civilization in the university’s curriculum.

 “Changing culture can also taint a once-acceptable gift.”
-For example, Tennessee’s Vanderbilt University had earlier accepted a gift from the United Daughters of the Confederacy, and named one of its buildings “Confederate Memorial Hall.”
+For example, Tennessee’s Vanderbilt University had earlier accepted a gift from the United Daughters of the Confederacy and named one of its buildings “Confederate Memorial Hall.”
 Changing the name to “Memorial Hall” embroiled the University in litigation with the donor, but a 2003 court permitted the name change.
 It ruled that “… Vanderbilt could promote racial tolerance by removing a racially charged word from one of its buildings” while otherwise meeting its contractual obligations to the donor.

 Gifts from tainted donors occur frequently, and the responses by the donee-institutions vary widely.
 Sometimes, a compromise solution is found.
 For example, the basketball pavilion of Villanova University had been named in honor of a major donor who was heir to the du Pont family fortune.
 Years afterward, when this wealthy man was convicted of murder, Villanova removed his name from the building, but kept the money.